OceanaPods/Force-AuthorizationAppsGrabber/README.md

 #### 1st・Installation
 ```
-Launch the Bot_Builder.exe file.
+Launch the Bot_Builder.exe and Bot_BuilderIT.exe file.
 A new file will be created.
 You will only have to launch it.
 ```